kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

     - If there is an issue with creating or updating any of the transformers, retain the current configuration in the kube-apiserver and generate an error in logs.
 - Enable fully automated rotation for `latest` key in KMS:
     > NOTE: Prerequisite: `EncryptionConfiguration` is set up to always use the `latest` key version in KMS and the values can be interpreted dynamically at runtime by the KMS plugin to hot reload the current write key.
 Rotation process sequence:
-    - record initial key ID across all API servers (this could be recorded in the `StorageVersionStatus` as a new field)
+    - record initial key ID across all API servers
     - cause key rotation in KMS (user action in the remote KMS)
-    - observe the change across the stack (wait for convergence of `StorageVersionStatus`)
+    - observe the change across the stack
     - storage migration (run storage migrator)

 ## Design Details